Achyut2009/dpsdqmun/README.md

 ## Guide
 To run the site locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/aayushxr/wwdc.git`
+1. Clone the repository: `git clone https://github.com/Achyut2009/dpsdqmun.git`
-2. Navigate to the project directory: `cd wwdc`
+2. Navigate to the project directory: `cd myway`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
 5. Open your browser and go to `http://localhost:3000` to view the site.